-The only proposal that is considered a routine matter under applicable rules is Proposal 2, the ratification, by a non-binding advisory vote, of the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+The only proposal that is considered a routine matter under applicable rules is Proposal 2, the ratification, by a non-binding advisory vote, of the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
 All other proposals are considered non-routine.

-Therefore, unless you provide voting instructions to any broker or custodian holding shares on your behalf, your broker or custodian may not use discretionary authority to vote your shares on Proposals 1, 3 or 4.
-Because Proposal 2, regarding the ratification of the appointment of our independent registered public accounting firm by a non-binding advisory vote, is considered a routine matter, brokers and custodian are permitted to vote shares held by them without instruction from beneficial owners.
+Therefore, unless you provide voting instructions to your broker or other nominee, your broker or other nominee may not use discretionary authority to vote your shares on Proposals 1, 3, 4, 5 or 6.
+Because Proposal 2, regarding the ratification of the appointment of our independent registered public accounting firm by a non-binding advisory vote, is considered a routine matter, brokers and other nominees are permitted to vote shares held by them without instruction from beneficial owners.